nilsmehlhorn/blog/posts/ngrx-unserializable-data/index.md

 As I've said, a classes prototype chain will get lost during serialization.
 However, usually the prototype contains instance methods which don't really fit the picture anyway when we're working with NgRx because that means we're embracing immutability.
 But we can replace class instances with regular objects and ensure type safety through interfaces or type aliases.

+Meanwhile we convert class methods into either reducer logic or external functions depending on what they do.
+Instance methods which would change the inner state of a class instance should become (immutable) reducer logic because that's where we update state in NgRx.
+On the other hand, when a class method only exists to derive information, we put it's code into a separate function.
+Such a function could then be used in a selector to derive a view model.

+Heres' an example with before and after:

 ```typescript
 class Todo {
   private id: string